fsdtking/project-mate-cli/README.md

 - Sublime Text
 - Atom

-注意：
+Notes:
-1. 执行 `pm config set editor` 命令时，只会列出已在本机安装的编辑器供选择。
+1. When running `pm config set editor`, only editors installed on your machine will be listed.
-2. 默认优先使用 VSCode，如果未安装则使用 IDEA。
+2. VSCode is used by default, falling back to IDEA if not installed.
-3. 如果两者都未安装，会提示安装推荐的编辑器。
+3. If neither is installed, you'll be prompted to install recommended editors.

-## 提示
+## Tips

-1. 使用 `pm open` 命令时，只会搜索配置的本地项目根目录下的一级目录。
+1. The `pm open` command only searches first-level directories under the configured local project root directory.
-2. 项目类型（客户端/服务端）是根据项目依赖自动检测的。
+2. Project type (client/server) is automatically detected based on project dependencies.
-3. 分支备注功能需要在 Git 仓库目录下使用。
+3. Branch note features require being in a Git repository directory.
-4. 运行脚本功能需要项目中包含 package.json 文件。
+4. Script running features require a package.json file in the project.

-## 常见问题
+## Common Issues

-1. 如果无法打开项目，请确保已正确安装并配置了 Windsurf。
+1. If you can't open projects, ensure Windsurf is properly installed and configured.
-2. 如果无法搜索 GitLab 项目，请检查 GitLab Token 和 API URL 配置是否正确。
+2. If you can't search GitLab projects, check if your GitLab Token and API URL configurations are correct.
-3. 如果项目类型检测不准确，可以在项目的 package.json 中添加 "projectType" 字段手动指定。
+3. If project type detection is inaccurate, you can manually specify it by adding a "projectType" field in the project's package.json.